rohitash-chandra/rohitash-chandra.github.io/_pages/about.md

 **Solid Earth evolution:** The solid Earth evolution project considers Bayesian inference and machine learning for landscape dynamics model (BayesLands).
 Collaborators: Prof. Dietmar Muller and Dr. Tristan Salles, School of Geosciences; Prof. Sally Cripps, Centre for Translational Data Science.

 **Reef modelling:** We provide uncertainty quantification estimation of free parameters using Bayesian inference for reef modelling (BayesReef).
+The objectives is  to gain insights into the flux of carbon by analysing carbonate platform growth and demise through time, and modelling their evolution using  lanscape dynamics and reef modelling Python packages  (Badlands  and pyRee).
+Bayesian  and machine learning methods will be used  in conjunction with landscape and reef models to predict the future evolution of landscape and reef systems around the world and their impact on the carbon cycle.

 Collaborators: A/Prof. Jody Webster and Dr. Tristan Salles, School of Geosciences; Prof. Sally Cripps, Centre for Translational Data Science.

 **Mineral exploration:**  We provide a synergy of machine learning, geo-physical forward models, and Bayesian inference for the robust location of sites for mineral prospecting and exploration.
 Collaborators: Prof. Chris Clark, Dr. Hugo Olierook (Curtin University); Prof. Sally Cripps, Centre for Translational Data Science;   Prof. Dietmar Muller, School of Geosciences

+**Paleo-climate:** The objective is to develop models that can describe the climate of the past that range for millions of years.
+Collaborators: Prof. Dietmar Muller, School of Geosciences; Prof. Sally Cripps, Centre for Translational Data Science.

 **Machine consciousness:** Develop computational models of machine consciousness that simulate aspects such as personality, affection, and reasoning.